-Spring Planning for Creek Side Gardens begins the previous summer with an evaluation of the season.
+Spring Planning for Creek Side Gardens begins the previous summer with an evaluation of the seasons flowers.
 What worked well and what needs improvement.
-We begin making the adjustments we need to make so that everything is just a little closer to perfect.
-And since summer is prime time for growing, this is our best opportunity to take a good look at each variety of annual and perennial flowers we are growing.
+We begin making the adjustments needed to make so that everything is just a little closer to perfect.
+And since summertime is prime time for growing, this is our best opportunity to take a good look at each variety of annual and perennial flowers we are growing.
 Did they meet our expectations or did they fizzle out during the hot, dry summer growing conditions?
-This is very important to us because we want to know that our customers are going to be successful with the flower varieties we are offering.
+This is very important evaluation because we want to know that our customers are going to be successful with the flower varieties we are offering.

 Flower Trials and Evaluation

-Next, during the month of August we visit the flower gardens and new variety flower trials in our region.
+During the month of August the Green Team visits the flower gardens and new variety flower trials in our region.
 Denver Botanic Gardens always has a lot of fun and interesting flowers.
 Colorado State University in Ft.
 Collins hosts one of the largest and most respected flower trial gardens in all of the US.
-These are a couple of great gardens that are open to the public for taking a look at what new varieties at becoming available.
+These are a couple of great regional gardens that are open to the public for taking a look at what new varieties at becoming available.
 Consider paying them a visit next summer.

-Our flower industry breeders and plant suppliers begin to offer their new catalogs during the summer months as well.
+Our flower industry breeders and plant suppliers begin to offer their new flower varieties pictured in their catalogs during the summer months as well.
 We visit them at trade shows around the country and attend private flower trials and demonstration gardens located throughout the region.
 Our regional breeder/suppliers will stop by to visit in August and September.
 Of course, each of the breeding companies believe they are offering the newest and latest and greatest flowers out there and we are interested to hear all about it!
-Then it is our job to sort through the hype and choose what Creek Side truly believes will be the best.
+Then it is our job to sort through the hype and choose what Creek Side truly believes will be the best based on our flower trial observations.

 Best of the Best